hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ### Amazon Web Services Cloud Development Kit

-CDK for Terraform shares core concepts and components with the [Amazon Web Services Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK), a tool that allows you to use familiar programming languages to define infrastructure on AWS CloudFormation.
+CDKTF shares core concepts and components with the [Amazon Web Services Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK), a tool that allows you to use familiar programming languages to define infrastructure on AWS CloudFormation.
 AWS CDK and CDK for Terraform are different products, and you cannot yet use [AWS CDK constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) within CDKTF.
 We are actively working on an [interoperability layer](https://github.com/hashicorp/terraform-cdk/pulls?q=is%3Apr+is%3Aopen+label%3Afeature%2Faws-adapter) to enable this in future releases.

 ### jsii